-Back up an iPad with iTunes
+Back up an iPad with iTunes or Mac

-Backing up via iTunes is accomplished in a single iTunes Summary window.
-First, make sure you are working with the latest version of iTunes.
-If not, download a fresh version from the Apple site.
-Then launch the app and connect your iPad to your computer via the USB cord that came with your iPad.
-You may be asked to punch in the iPad passcode or to Trust This Computer — just follow the onscreen instructions.
+Backing up your iPad on your Mac is accomplished in a single iTunes or Finder summary window.
+If you’re using this method, launch the app and connect your iPad to your computer via the USB cord that came with your iPad.
+You may be asked to punch in the iPad passcode or “Trust This Computer” — just follow the on-screen instructions.

 Back up an iPad with iCloud

 You can even manage your backups by prioritizing which data is most important to you.
 That can save you space if you’re not willing to add to your free iCloud account.
 Just tap on the Manage Storage command and choose your iPad.
 Tap the Show All Apps option to see the full roster of your iPad apps.
-Then toggle some switches off.
+Then, toggle some switches off.

 If you back up via iCloud, you never have to manually mess with backups again, as you can set backups to take place automatically.
 To do this, leave the iCloud Backup enabled in your iPad settings.
 Then, plug your iPad into a power source, connect to a secure Wi-Fi network, and keep your device screen locked.
-It will upload only changes you made to your iPad during that interval.
+It will upload only the changes you made to your iPad during that interval.